× Explore our resources to learn how to reach your career goals with a graduate business degree.

 Accountant, US$55,000

-Working as a certified public accountant brings plenty of opportunities to work for a wide range of organizations, including the big-four accounting firms.
+Working as a certified public accountant brings plenty of opportunities to work for a wide range of organizations.
 You'll be tasked with managing financial accounts for your clients and may advise clients on tax regulations.

 Much like financial managers, personal finance advisors advise organizations on their financial policies.
 However, as personal financial advisors work at a much lower level than financial managers, they can expect lower salaries, usually five-figure instead of six-figure.